Daisy Glasper

 How would you describe the advice and support you received from college and your tutors?
 Have you had any support for our Central Support Team – Pastoral support?

-I’ve had a massive range of support from my tutors both last year and this year in a real range of areas.
+I’ve had a massive amount of support from my tutors both last year and this year in a real range of areas.
 They’ve helped me out no matter what I’ve done, especially going from just Pastry to General Cookery, everyone on my current course has had either one or two years of General Cookery but I’ve had none, and my preference for pastry cookery means all of my placements have been in pastry kitchens, so I’ve had a massive amount of support, it’s been amazing!
 My tutors have always supported me, whether that be signing me up for competitions or taking me down to London for shows or events, and it’s been an amazing opportunity that I wouldn’t have had without studying at Newcastle College!

 Do you have any tutors who have industry experience?
 If so, how has this helped you?

 Yes, I can tell you exactly what they’ve done!
-They all have experience in certain industries: last year, one of my tutors was in the Royal Navy for a long time; others have worked in various restaurants, including some in Spanish City where I used to have placements, so I actually knew them before I even started on their courses!
+They all have experience in certain industries: last year, one of my tutors was in the Royal Navy for a long time; others have worked in various restaurants, including some in Spanish City in Whitley Bay where I used to have placements, so I actually knew them before I even started on their courses!
 That kind of exposure really helped me to learn about different aspects of the industry.
 For example, I was particularly interested in my tutor who worked as a Royal Navy chef since I still want to join the armed forces eventually, just because I’ve had that rare insight into it now, and I understand better how valuable and attractive a Royal Navy career can be.

 Have you overcome any challenges while on your course?
 If so how has the college helped you?